I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated

 Well, the journey to product and business growth functions a little bit differently.
 In fact, it’s almost more helpful to start at the end and work backward, especially when your planning growth.

 It makes sense too, right?

-If you could know for sure how much revenue your company would make in the long-run before you even started your venture, would that not be helpful in figuring out the best approach to get there?
+If you could know for sure how much revenue your company would make in the long-run before you even started your venture, would that not be helpful in figuring out the best growth strategy to get there?

 Starting at the end of your growth strategy:

 It’s always helpful to start out with a very high-level and ambitious goal.
 Many successful and fast-growing companies do this, and all of them have different terms to refer to these high-level goals.

 Shopify calls this the BHAG, which stands for big, hairy, audacious goals.
-This goal is usually meant to seem a little bit crazy.
+This business goal is usually meant to seem a little bit crazy.

 Brian Balfour takes a more practical approach and refers to setting high-level goals as using the Top-Down Approach to inform your growth models.